 3 month coaching package: $500 -or- $185 monthly + tax

-Your 3 months of coaching starts with a 60 minute consult to get acquainted & establish goals for the upcoming training phase.
+Your coaching starts with a 60 minute consult to get acquainted & establish goals for the upcoming training phase.
 We'll put together a training plan designed specifically for you, or I'll help you write your own so you can work through the process of figuring out why you're doing what you're doing.
 We'll share a programming document where you'll log how things are going, which I'll review & add comments.
 Additionally we'll meet at least once per month to tidy up your movement & to work on your strength.
 You'll also receive unlimited phone, email & text support while making lasting improvements working toward a specific goal.

 I'd love to chat with you.
 I can be reached at 206.313.7560.
 Texts & emails are welcome too!